itskathylam/protocols/dna_extraction_phage_wizard_kit.md

 - Reattach the barrel to the column
 - Repeat the wash
 - Detach the entire syringe and discard it
-- Place the column into a new 1.5-ml tube
+- Place the column into 1.5-ml tube with no lid
 - Centrifuge at 21,000g at RT for 2 min to dry the column
-- Transfer the column to a new 1.5-ml tube
+- Transfer the column to a new 1.5-ml tube with no lid
 - Pipette 100 ul TE buffer into the column
 - Incubate RT for a few min
 - Centrifuge at 21,000g at RT for 1 min to elute the DNA
+- Gently pipette to mix the DNA and transfer to a new 1.5-ml tube

 ### Wrap-up